-Following implementation of the new investment strategy in December 2010, the total scheme return is measured against the liability benchmark return, and includes the internal property fund.
-The Growth portfolio return is the combined Newton and Schroder

-Diversified Growth Fund (DGF) portfolios and is measured against a notional 60/40 global equity benchmark and the underlying benchmarks of each for comparison purposes.
+The total scheme return is measured against the liability benchmark return The Growth portfolio return is the combined Newton and Schroder Diversified Growth Fund (DGF) portfolios and is measured against a notional 60/40 global equity benchmark and the underlying benchmarks of each for comparison purposes.
 The bond portfolio is the combined Newton and Schroder corporate bond portfolios and is benchmarked against the Over 15 Year Gilts Index and Index Linked (Over 5 years) Index.